will-huynh/process_controller/README.md

  __worker__(_args, **kwargs_)

 > This method is not typically called on its own, but through another method such as _use_process_ to give it multiprocessing capability.
 The method is used for operation of the worker process.
-It is responsible for running the specified target method and depositing results to the main process through a __multiprocessing__._Queue_.
+It is responsible for running the specified target method and depositing results to the main process through the _process_queue_ __multiprocessing__._Queue_.
 Keyworded arguments can also be passed.

 __use_process__(_args, **kwargs_)

 > Spawns new __individual__ worker processes and runs a check for inactive or orphaned processes.
 The main difference between this method and _use_pool_ is that while _use_pool_ completes a batch of given jobs by automatically assigning workflow to all processes in a __multiprocessing__._Pool_, _use_process_ leaves the task of assigning workflow to the user.

+__get_process_results__()

+> Retrieves results cached in the _process_queue_ _Queue_ up to that point and returns them to the user.
+The results are returned in two ways: results up to the point of method call are deposited in the _process_results_ __collections__._deque_ and returned to the user.

+__quit__()

+> Waits for any workers to finish any pending jobs and signals them to exit.
+If a pool is created, it is signaled to close.
+If the included test logger is used, the logger is closed and its process is killed.
+This is the cleanest termination method and is closed on normal exits and intentional interrupts.

+__clear__()

+> Calls _quit_ and clears the process controller.

+__exit__()

+> Exit method used in the case of unexpected exits, interrupts, and termination.
+This is a quick cleanup method that will kill all worker processes regardless of any pending jobs.
+Any pools or individual workers will be terminated immediately.
+If the included test logger is used, it will be closed and its process will be killed.